Dr-Ake/Rimworld-Deadpool-healing/README.md

   - **Patches/** – Tiny tweaks for compatibility.
 I even care about lactation, apparently.
   - **Assemblies/** - Precompiled `Deadpool.dll` for immediate use.
 - **Languages/** – Snarky English translations.
 Other languages?
 Maybe later when I hire a bilingual merc.
 - **Source/DeadpoolsHealingFactor/** – The C# project with a simple Harmony patch that kicks everything off.
-If you build it yourself the DLL lands in an `Assemblies` folder.
+Building places the DLL into `1.6/Assemblies`.

 ## Features